KIPP Northern California COVID-19 Prevention Plan

 Responding to COVID

-Regional Pandemic Coordinators at KIPP work closely with schools to respond quickly to positive cases of COVID-19.
-Including following protocols for isolation, quarantine and contact tracing.
+KIPP works closely with schools to respond to positive cases of COVID-19.
+Including following protocols for isolation and quarantine.
 Anyone who is directly affected by the positive case (i.e. identified as a close contact) will receive more specific information about what is required of them.

 Contact your school directly with any specific questions about COVID protocols.